hssrobotics23/docs/README.md

 ### Development

 The Docker image repositories automatically update the docker images when pushed to the `main` branch on GitHub.
-Once the image has been built (check GitHub Actions for the status), run `docker images -q dgmd_apis`, for example, and `docker-compose up -d` to relaunch the updated docker image.
+Once the image has been built (check GitHub Actions for the status), run `docker image list` to see the relevant image ID, then remove the existing image with `docker image rm [ID]`.
+Next, run `docker-compose up -d` to relaunch the updated docker image.
 This is only required when changing dependencies in the `requirements.txt`.
 All other changes to the code itself are watched continously and updtated live at runtime.

 ### Opening the API client